sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - build your pipeline (and infrastructure) early in the project cycle

 (Charles)
+- How cf push from this diagram
 - Explain pipeline.yml
 - Each build takes a few minutes - a bit tediousness
+- build has to be fast - 10 minute build is max you should tolerate

 ## Wrap-up